hasura/kriti-lang/README.md

 {{ $body?.foo.bar.baz }}
 ```

+* `foo?` is used to optionally look up a variable.
 * `?.` is used to optionally look up object fields
 * `?[x]` is used to optionally lookup array indices
 * `?['a b c']` is used to optionally lookup string literal object fields